How To Deal With A Cheating Spouse – When It’s Your Wife!

 As I say in my book, there’s nothing shameful about getting a good cry in.

 I remember when I was going through my dark times, one day I walked into my therapist’s office, sat on the couch, and just started sobbing.

 A bad thing is stuffing down your emotions.
 That can drive you INSANE.
 Instead, when the time is right, let your feeling flow.

 (Women are obviously better than this than men – they’re naturals.
 Experts suggest this is one reason why women have less stress related heart disease than men – it’s because women relieve their stress through their tears.)

 But watch out for judging yourself so harshly that you “disgust” yourself.
 Millions of married guys have a history of Pleasing too much – myself included.
-You’re in good company… lol… so don’t get too down on yourself.
+So you’re in good company… lol… no reason to get too down on yourself.

 When a man who has been betrayed by his wife can see things from her perspective and even have compassion for what SHE is going through, it helps her be less defensive… which in turn helps us get to the bottom of things, get compassion and remorse from her, etc. In other words…

 A LITTLE EMPATHY HELPS US GET WHAT WE WANT.